 Graphic Design and Customer Service

 Emma Wadel is a recent graduate of Kent State University with a BFA in Visual Communication and Design and a minor in User Experience Design.
 All of that is fancy talk for graphic design.
 She has recently come onboard to help with all elements of design and a bit of customer service.
-So far, she’s taken over the website and all the content updates and with Kathy’s departure at the end of 2021, she’s now the only designer for Bee Culture.
+So far, she’s taken over the website and all the content updates and is now the graphic designer behind the magazine.
 Even though her main job is design, with such a small team she’s doing a little bit of everything.
 If you have any questions or concerns about either the magazine or the website, she’s the person to contact!
-Fun fact about Emma, she actually is very scared of bees!

 Want to know more about our contributors?
 Go to our Contributors page!